Swimming with Whale Sharks — The Gentle Giants

-Swimming with whale sharks, known as the “Gentle Giants,” can be both a humbling and exhilarating experience, but there are a few things you should know.
+Swimming with whale sharks can be both a humbling and exhilarating experience

 The name “whale shark” can be confusing because they’re not really whales.
 They’re actually a species of shark, which is classified as a fish, not a mammal, like a whale.
 Whale sharks are the largest fish in the ocean, averaging approximately 40 feet long and weighing up to 20 tons and they can live to over 100 years old.
 It’s named not only for its great size but its diet; like some whale species, the whale shark feeds on plankton and krill.
 They are filter feeders, which means they open their massive jaw span to scoop up krill and plankton and occasionally small fish that get in the way.
 Though their massive jaw span could easily encompass a human without any problem, if ever one got in, they would be immediately ejected since the whale shark’s throat opening is only about the size of a golf ball.
 Also, they don’t have teeth, so you don’t need to worry about them trying to eat you.